FlamesX-128/ymp3cli.sh/README.md

 These are the new features of v1.2.0.

 - Added addon handler prototype:
-  + With the "-a" flag you can see the list of plugins.
+  + With the "-a" flag you can see the list of addons.
-  + With the "-A" flag you can download a plugin.
+  + With the "-A" flag you can download a addons.

 ## **Preview**
 This is how "ymp3cli.sh" looks.